bell-kevin/Codewars-solutions-of-8th-level/README.md

 * [x] Geometry Basics: Circle Circumference in 2D
 * [x] BASIC: Making Six Toast
 * [x] Is it a palindrome?
+* [x] Find the Difference in Age between Oldest and Youngest Family Members